 Laura Bixby, JD ’14

-As I reach the end of my time on LRAP, I want to express just how grateful I am for the programme.
+As an LRAP programme ‘graduate’, I want to express just how grateful I am for the programme.
 LRAP is simply amazing and the impact cannot be overstated.
 It allows graduates like me to choose a career based on our passion to help others, rather than any financial concerns.
-For me, this has meant over nine years in child rights law.
-In addition to helping me to achieve my professional goals, LRAP has been flexible around my personal life – it has just supported me through my second set of maternity leave and I know many of my friends from ’07 who have also enjoyed building their families and households while on LRAP.
-Thank you!
+For me, this meant forging a career in child rights law.
+In addition to helping me to achieve my professional goals, LRAP was flexible around my personal life – including my move back home to the UK and two sets of maternity leave.
+I have many friends from ’07 who also enjoyed building their families and households while on LRAP.